All About The Januvia / Pancreatic Cancer Lawsuits

 In short, Januvia alters the level of hormones in the body.
 It has long been recognized, however, that “hormones drive cell proliferation, and thus the opportunity for the accumulation of random genetic errors,” as discussed by this article on “hormonal carcinogenesis.”
 The scientific community has seen this again and again, including in cancers of the breast, endometrium, ovary, prostate, testis, and thyroid, and in osteosarcoma.
 (Here’s a PDF presentation explaining it in further depth.)
 We saw this with menopausal hormone replacement and breast cancer.
 The pancreas, unfortunately, cannot be excluded from that same process.

 Several scientific studies have found evidence that Januvia and other incretin-related drugs can increase the extent of tumors in the pancreas (like this study), and that users of incretin-related drugs have a higher rate of pancreatitis and pancreatic cancer than users of other diabetes medications (like this study).
+A study published in late 2015 reviewed over a million medical records from diabetic patients and found “Sitagliptin [Januvia] is significantly associated with a higher risk of pancreatic cancer.”

 The additional scientific evidence relating to whether Januvia or Janumet can increase the risk of pancreatic cancer is at the core of the ongoing litigation.
+The FDA has had an ongoing safety review of incretin mimetic drugs since 2013.
+As of fall 2016, the FDA has not reached any final conclusions about whether or not Januvia or Janumet can cause pancreatic cancer.

 How Do These Pancreatic Cancer Lawsuits Work?